Review: Volkswagen T6 Transporter (2015)

 - On average it achieves 78% of the official MPG figure

-That's no bad thing.
-In fact it's very good.
-The T6 Transporter is a peach: an extremely fuel efficient, high quality and refined stuff-lugger, with a notable reduction in cabin noise compared to its predecessor, the T5.
+The Volkswagen T6 Transporter is a peach: an extremely fuel efficient, high quality and refined stuff-lugger, with a notable reduction in cabin noise compared to its predecessor, the T5.
+If you are looking for a comfortable and premium medium size van then look no further.

-You do, of course, get redesigned bumpers and lights, so if you were to place a T5 and a T6 side-by-side, you’d see the modernisation.
+If you were to place the old Transporter T5 and a T6 side-by-side, you’d see the modernisation.
 That’s not least because of the T6’s distinctive LED daytime running lights - one bit of technology of many that’s lifted from Volkswagen’s passenger car range.

 You do also get the largest range of body styles offered by any single van moniker, says Volkswagen, comprising a couple of wheelbases, three roof heights, four gross vehicle weights, and panel van, Kombi, Shuttle, Caravelle and California configurations.

-The engine range is derived from those found in your everyday Golf with the mainstay a Euro 6 compliant 102PS 2.0-litre TDI boasting a claimed 47.9mpg combined - a big improvement on the old model.
-In 2017, in response to the wave of anti-diesel sentiment, a 2.0-litre TSI petrol was added to the range.
+The engine range is derived from those found in your everyday Golf with the mainstay a Euro 6 compliant 2.0-litre TDI returning around 40mpg - a big improvement on the old model.
+In 2017, in response to the wave of anti-diesel sentiment, a 2.0-litre TSI petrol was added to the range for a limited period of time.

-The cabin also gets a refresh, with new seating materials and trim.
-The driver will get car-like assistance and safety systems, with adaptive cruise control, automatic city braking and post-collision braking.
+The cabin is comfortable and fitted with three seats as standard on all panel van versions.
+The Transporter is packed with car-like assistance and safety systems too, with adaptive cruise control, automatic city braking and post-collision braking.
 A driver monitoring system is also fitted as standard, with audio and visual signals triggered when the driver's behaviour indicates fatigue.

 However, the T6 doesn’t simply shine because Volkswagen has thrown the entire passenger car stock cupboard at it – it shines because it’s taken a strong base and made it even stronger.
 One or two obvious giveaways aside, this is as car-like a van experience as you could hope for.